-"I was in the Air Force a while and they had what they call "policing the area."
-That's where you looked around and if there's anything wrong here, there, anywhere, you took care of your own area.
+"I was in the Air Force awhile, and they had what they call "policing the area."
+That's where you looked around, and if there's anything wrong here, there, anywhere, you took care of your own area.
 And I think that's a pretty good thing to go by.
-If everyone just takes care of their own area then we won't have any problems.
+If everyone just takes care of their own area, then we won't have any problems.
 Be here.
 Be present.
 Wherever you are, be there.
 And look around you and see what needs to be changed."

-He's a legendary singer and songwriter, an outspoken advocate for farmer’s rights, and even a little bit controversial (given his run-ins with the law over the years), but no one can deny that Willie Nelson has gone his own route in his life and career.
+He's a legendary singer and songwriter, an outspoken advocate for farmers' rights and even a little bit controversial (given his run-ins with the law over the years), but no one can deny that Willie Nelson has gone his own route in his life and career.

-Appropriately enough (given his songs about underdogs), Nelson was born in Texas during the great depression.
+Appropriately enough (given his songs about underdogs), Nelson was born in Texas during the Great Depression.
 After a few tumultuous years with his family, Nelson and his sister Bobbie settled in Arkansas with their grandparents and were taught singing and guitar.
 To avoid picking cotton, Nelson sang in dance halls, taverns, and honky tonks from the age of 13 through high school.

 Nelson began his music career in Vancouver, Washington, and it took nearly 20 years to achieve lasting success.
 Whenever he couldn't earn enough cash, he'd pick up jobs as a door-to-door salesman and guitar instructor.
 Nelson sold songs, sang in clubs, and his music slowly worked its way into the country scene.
 His first singles, "Willingly" and "Touch Me," were released in 1962.

 From that point on, Nelson found success, releasing platinum albums and branched out into acting.
-His career is as interesting as it is successful – at one point he butted heads with the IRS and had to hide his favorite guitar, Trigger, to prevent them from auctioning it off.
+His career is as interesting as it is successful; at one point, he butted heads with the IRS and had to hide his favorite guitar, Trigger, to prevent them from auctioning it off.